General Guidance

 , which makes the full endpoint URL:

-When you set an access token in your request, Square assumes the API version pinned to the application.
+header, which directs Square to use the API version pinned to the application.

-You can override this default by explicitly specifying an API version in a request by adding the Square-Version
+You can override the default by explicitly specifying an API version in the Square-Version

-request headers.
-This enables developers to test different API versions.
+header in your request.
+This feature enables developers to test different API versions.

 header so you know which API version is used.